Waikouaiti: 2021 lead poisoning scare

 In early February 2021, high levels of lead (40 times the acceptable level of 0.01 mg/L) were detected in Waikouaiti and nearby Karitane's drinking water supply.
 The high levels of lead were first detected on 18 December 2020 but the alert was emailed to a Dunedin City Council staff member who was on holiday.
 In response, Director-General of Health Ashley Bloomfield offered free blood tests to Karitane and Waikouaiti residents.
 The Dunedin City Council also dispatched water tanks and staff to assist and reassure local residents.
 Prime Minister Jacinda Ardern described the lead levels in the two towns as "unacceptable."
 On 9 February, the City Council distributed free fruits and vegetables to residents of Waikouaiti, Karitane, and Hawksbury due to concerns about eating crops irrigated with the contaminated water.

-Following lead scare, the Dunedin City Council announced on 11 February that it would drain a raw water reservoir and replace five kilometers of old pipes in order to reassure residents of Waikouaiti, Karitane and Hawksbury.
+Following lead scare, the Dunedin City Council announced on 11 February that it would drain a raw water reservoir and replace five kilometres of old pipes in order to reassure residents of Waikouaiti, Karitane and Hawksbury.
 By 10 March, the Southern District Health Board confirmed that 1,512 people had been tested, with blood test results indicating that nobody had a blood lead level requiring hospitalisation and that long term exposure to lead from the water supply was limited.
-In July 2021 the City Council removed its recommendation to not drink from the areas water supply.
+In July 2021, the City Council removed its recommendation to not drink from the areas water supply.